Stock Number: 55614

 "White Rabbit Foot."
 The arched, vigorous foot is covered with pure white hairs-- very furry.
 The fronds are lacy and deep, rich green.
 "Humata" is the true genus name, but we double referenced it because it looks so much like a Davallia and sometimes appears as such in the wholesale trade.
 Excellent as a pot plant, ou...

 Larger form of rabbit foot fern.
 Leaves are larger and heavier than the Davallia trichomanoides.
 Eventually makes a good basket.
-This may take a longer time to ship, because it is not too common.
-Inquire.
+This may take a longer time to prepare to ship as a very slow growing seasonal species.

 Out of Stock

 The Standard brown rabbit foot fern.
 Sometimes called "Squirrel Foot."
 Foliage is finely highly divided and light to medium green--typically larger than its showier cousin, Humata tyermanii.

 While often a star in the hobby greenhouse in late fall, it is also very hardy in our climate.
 Excellently densely foliaged "Sheffield Mum" with beguiling single soft pink single flowers during late fall--and thus often grown in the hobby greenhouse in northern climes.
 Very winter hardy and pest free in our climate.